Phomelelo5/Phomelelo5/README.md

 - 👋 Hi, I’m Phomelelo
 - 👀 I’m interested in learning and working on developing new skills.
-- 🌱 I’m currently learning data sciences.
+- 🌱 I’m currently learning Network and Infrastructure.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: 081 801 1658 or dphomelelo5@gmail.com
 - 😄 Pronouns: ...